First Friday Art Exhibit / September 1st, 2023 5pm-9pm

 Since 1999, HoLa Hora Latina has celebrated the rich and diverse cultures of Latin America by inviting the community to share in live music, dancing, food and drinks, craft vendors, and educational activities for children.
 The annual event takes place during Hispanic Heritage Month (September 15th – November 15th).

 Local vendors offer handmade, artisan crafts, art, home décor, apparel, jewelry, and other unique items.
-Draft beer is available while food vendors serve up homemade Latin American cuisine.
-Visitors may enjoy various performances by Latin jazz, rock, salsa, and traditional bands and dancers.
+Draft beer is available while over a dozen food vendors serve up homemade Latin American cuisine.
+Visitors may enjoy various performances by Latin jazz, rock, salsa, folk and traditional bands and dancers.
 Children can learn more about Spain and Latin America at the Hispanic heritage booths or enjoy a fun and educational activity at the children’s stage nearby.
 The community fair and sponsor section provide information important to our Knoxville community.
 Our Parade of Nations invites the community to join together in showing the traditions and diversity of Hispanic and Latino cultures.

 The HoLa Festival depends on sponsors to realize this celebration.
 Student volunteers, HoLa’s interns, the Board of Directors and our President, Pedro Tomás, work tirelessly to bring this celebration of Hispanic Heritage Month to Knoxville and appreciate your attendance and support.

 HoLa Hora Latina’s art gallery inside the Emporium for the Arts is proud to host two contests for artists each year.
 In May, the Astrid Galindo Student Art Competition invites young artists between the ages of 15 and 21 to display their art at Casa HoLa.
 Visitors to the gallery vote for their favorite artworks, with three winners receiving a scholarship to pay for art supplies.
 Learn more about scholarships offered by HoLa Hora Latina here.